zapek/Xeres/README.md

 ## How to set up the WebUI

-_Note: the webui is currently nonfunctional._
+_Note: the webui is currently disabled and the following tasks won't work at all._

 Run the gradle tasks ``installAngular`` (if you don't already have Angular installed) then ``buildAngular``.
 The later will create the needed files that will be served by Xeres on ``localhost:1066``.